+Trimming dog nails is not hard, but there is a right way and a wrong way to do it.
 One of the secrets of making this easy is to make sure that you have quality tools to do the job.

 Brushing your dog is not hard.
 And it’s a great time for bonding with your pet.

+Weimaraner dogs can have canine skin allergies and they often do have dry rough skin.
 It’s hard to say if their skin is irritated because of hunting and running through woods and fields–or just because they are sensitive.

 If your dog has any of the signs of skin sensitivity, you should consider using a gentle and soothing hypoallergenic dog shampoo.